GPR84: Antagonists

+Fezagepras (setogepram; PBI-4050), which is a FFAR1 (GPR40) agonist and GPR84 antagonist, was under investigation by the Canadian biotechnology firm Prometic for the treatment of fibrosis, but was discontinued in 2022.

+LMNL-6511 is a selective GPR84 antagonist which is in phase 1/2 clinical trials for treatment of fibrosis.

 Classification of GPR84

 Based on its binding and activation by medium-chain fatty acids, GPR84 has been recognized as a possible member of the free fatty acid receptor family.
 However, GPR84 has not yet been given a FFAR designation possibly because capric acid, the most potent medium-chain fatty acid in activating GPR44, requires high concentrations (e.g., in the micromolar range) to do so.
 This consideration supports the need to search for other naturally occurring agents that are more potent than caproic acid in activating this receptor.
 In the meantime, GPR84 continues to be defined as an orphan receptor, i.e., a receptor whose naturally occurring activator(s) is unclear.

 Major mediator in pathologic fibrotic pathways

 GPR84 has been proposed to be a major mediator in pathologic fibrotic pathways.